Nikola283/Excel_Project-Data_Analytics/Salary_Dashboard/README.md

 ![1_Salary_Dashboard.png](/Images/1_Salary_Dashboard_Final_Dashboard.gif)

-## Introduction

-This data jobs salary dashboard was created to help job seekers investigate salaries for their desired jobs and ensure they are being adequately compensated.

-The data is from jobs postings survey from 2023, which provides a foundation in analyzing data using this powerful tool.
-The data contains detailed information on job titles, salaries, locations, and essential skills that are presented here.
+This project presents an interactive Excel dashboard designed to analyze and benchmark salaries for data-related roles using real-world job posting data from 2023.
+The dashboard enables fast, data-driven insights into compensation trends across job titles, countries, and employment types.

+It is built for decision-makers, not just analysts — such as HR teams, recruiters, and consultants who need reliable salary benchmarks.

 ### Dashboard File
 My final dashboard is in [1_Salary_Dashboard.xlsx](1_Salary_Dashboard.xlsx).

-### Excel Skills Used
+### Tools & Techniques

 The following Excel skills were utilized for analysis: